tfrce/thedaywefightback.js/README.md

   })();
 </script>
 <!--<![endif]-->
 ```

+####Installing the banner on Octopress

-If you've been using [Octopress](http://octopress.org/) for your blog or web site, it's pretty simple to add the widget into it:
+If you've been using [Octopress](http://octopress.org/), it's pretty simple to add the banner to your site:

-1. Go to you octopress installation path
+1. Go to your Octopress installation path
 2. Touch a file in `source/_includes/thedaywefightback.html`
-3. Place the code above to file `thedaywefightback.html`, as is
+3. Place the code block above in `thedaywefightback.html`, as is
-4. Put the **file name** above(without path) into file `source/_includes/after_footer.html`
+4. Put the **file name** above (without path) into `source/_includes/after_footer.html`

-Then you are done.
-The file `source/_includes/after_footer.html` should then be something like this:
+Then you're done.
+The file `source/_includes/after_footer.html` should now look something like this:

 ```html
 {% include disqus.html %}